-15 incredible facts about dreams you didn’t know about.
+15 unusual facts about dreams you will find curious.

 A dream is the second reality in which we live a different life, not like the real one.
 In a dream, we can fly, breathe underwater, perform dizzying stunts ...
 But this is far from all!
 What happens to your body during a dream is far more incredible than you think.